ferencberes/ethp2psim/docs/source/network.rst

 Peer-to-peer (P2P) network
 ==========================

-In this module, we provide two generators to assign weights to the edges and the nodes of the peer-to-peer (P2P) network.
+In this module, we provide two generators to assign weights to the nodes and edges of the peer-to-peer (P2P) network.
 By our terminology, edge weights represent communication latency on the channels (edges) of the P2P network, while node weights account for node relevance.

-.. autoclass:: network.EdgeWeightGenerator
+.. autoclass:: network.NodeWeightGenerator
    :members:
    :inherited-members:

-.. autoclass:: network.NodeWeightGenerator
+.. autoclass:: network.EdgeWeightGenerator
    :members:
    :inherited-members: